+Mr. Gianmarco Montanari, in his capacity as Chairman, coordinated the Committee meetings held in 2022.
 In performing its duties and if important and suitable, the Remuneration Committee, also with the support of an external consultant:

-- i. presents proposals or issues opinion to the Board for the definition of a general remuneration policy for the CEO, the General Manager, and other Executives with Strategic Responsibility and the identified staff, also with reference to the identification process, so that the Board is also able to prepare the Remuneration report to be presented to the Shareholders' Meeting on an annual basis and to periodically assess the suitability, overall consistency and effective application of the general remuneration policy approved by the Board; - ii. presents proposals or issues opinion to the Board relating to the overall remuneration of the CEO, the General Manager, and other Executives with Strategic Responsibility, and the identified staff and for determining criteria for the remuneration of Identified Staff including the relevant performance targets related to the variable component of the remuneration; - iii. monitors the implementation of the decisions adopted by the Board and specifically verifies that the performance targets are actually achieved; - iv. examines any share-based or cash incentive plans for employees and financial advisors, and the strategic staff development policies; - v. directly supervises the correct application of the remuneration rules related to the persons in charge of the Company's control functions, in close liaison with the Board of Statutory Auditors; - vi. cooperates with the other Committees, in particular with the Risk and Related Parties Committee, which, with reference to the remuneration and incentive policies, examines whether the incentives provided by the remuneration system take into account the risks, share capital and liquidity, provided that this does not affect the tasks assigned to the Remuneration Committee, with which adequate coordination must be ensured; - vii. ensures the involvement of the relevant business functions in the process of drawing up and
+- i. presents proposals or issues opinion to the Board for the definition of a general remuneration policy for the CEO, the General Manager, and other Executives with Strategic Responsibilities and the identified staff, also with reference to the identification process, so that the Board is also able to prepare the Remuneration report to be presented to the Shareholders' Meeting on an annual basis and to periodically assess the suitability, overall consistency and effective application of the general remuneration policy approved by the Board; - ii. presents proposals or issues opinion to the Board relating to the overall remuneration and to the setting/ appraisal of performance objectives for the CEO, the General Manager, the other Executives with Strategic Responsibilities and the other identified staff and for determining criteria for the remuneration of Identified Staff including the relevant performance targets related to variable remuneration; - iii. presents proposals or issues opinion to the Board relating to the overall remuneration and to the setting/ appraisal of performance objectives of the Head of Compliance, Risk Management, Internal Audit and Anti-Money Laundering Function; with regard to the Head of Compliance, Risk Management, and Anti-Money Laundering Function, the Remuneration Committee involves the Risk and Related Parties Committee.
+In addition, the Remuneration Committee issues an opinion regarding to the Head of Internal Audit, upon the favorable opinion of the Risk and Related Parties Committee; - iv. examines any share-based or cash incentive plans for employees and financial advisors, and the strategic staff development policies; - v. directly supervises the correct application of the remuneration rules related to the persons in charge of the Company's control functions, in close liaison with the Board of Statutory Auditors; - vi. cooperates with the other Committees, in particular with the Risk and Related Parties Committee, which, with reference to the remuneration and incentive policies, examines whether the incentives provided by the remuneration system take into account the risks, share capital and liquidity, provided that this does not affect the tasks assigned to the Remuneration Committee, with which adequate coordination must be ensured;

-- monitoring remuneration and incentive policies and practices; - viii. with the support of the information collected from the competent company functions, it gives an opinion on the identification process for the Group Risk Takers, including any exclusions; - ix. provides an adequate reporting on the activities carried out by the Corporate Bodies, including the Shareholders' Meeting.
+- vii. ensures the involvement of the relevant business functions in the process of drawing up and monitoring remuneration and incentive policies and practices; - viii. with the support of the information collected from the competent company functions, it gives an opinion on the identification process for the Group Risk Takers, including any exclusions; - ix. provides an adequate reporting on the activities carried out by the Corporate Bodies, including the Shareholders' Meeting.

-In 2021 the Remuneration Committee met 11 times.
-The meetings had an average duration of one hour and half, and they have been held remotely.
-From the beginning of 2022 and until the approval of the present Report, 4 meetings of the Committee have been held.
+In 2022 the Remuneration Committee met 13 times.
+The meetings had an average duration of one hour and half.
+From the beginning of 2023 and until the approval of the present Report, 3 meetings of the Committee have been held.
 The Secretary designated by the Committee takes minutes of each meeting and places them on record.
 The Chairman of the Committee provided time by time the information on the Committee meetings to the subsequent Board meeting.